skint007/FactorioUpdateLib/readme.md

 ## Copy scripts and setup set permissions

-Copy the `updateFactorio.sh`, `updateMods.sh`, and `updateFunctions.sh` to the root of your Factorio folder, eg `/op/factorio`. _Ensure these scripts have execute permissions._
+Copy the `updateFactorio.sh`, `updateMods.sh`, and `updateFunctions.sh` to the root of your Factorio folder, eg `/opt/factorio`. _Ensure these scripts have execute permissions._

-## Setup factorio.service
+## Setup factorio systemd service

-[This](./factorio.service) is an example systemd service file you can use to make Factorio auto start and update.
+[This](./factorio.service?raw=true) is an example systemd service file you can use to make Factorio auto start and update.
 You'll want to place this service in `/etc/systemd/system/factorio.service`.

 If you haven't created a service yet and want to just copy/paste the contents into Terminal you can use the following command to create it.